 After creating your prototypes, the next crucial step is testing.
 This phase is all about evaluating your designs with real users to gather feedback and spot usability issues.

-This is important because testing ensures your design meets user needs and expectations before you dive into full-scale development.
+This is important because testing ensures your design meets user needs and expectations before you dive into full-scale development of the design.

 Usability tests allow real users to interact with the prototype while you watch and observe any issues.